exxeleron/qXL/doc/RTD-API-Functions.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ### qRtdConfigure

-Function used to configure various aspects of RTD server behavior:
+Function used to configure various aspects of RTD server behaviour:

 ```
 Object qRtdConfigure ( paramName, paramValue )